 The Psy.D. program in clinical psychology is fully accredited by the Commission on Accreditation of the American Psychological Association (APA) with an initial accreditation date of December 2, 2021.
+The program was accredited for 10 years, with the next site visit scheduled for 2031.
 For more information, please contact APA's Office of Program Consultation and Accreditation: